dblodgett-usgs/hygeo/README.md

 ## Catchment:
 Every catchment has a catchment area realization.
 The catchment area would be implemented as a local water budget model which takes inputs from the atmosphere and non-surficial hydro geologic systems and contributes outputs to an outlet nexus.
 There is a potential to have a catchment contribute flow incrementally along the waterbody(ies) that flow through it but this would be an advanced case.

-Every catchment of degree 2 will have a flow path that has an association with an upstream and downstream extent of a hydrdynamic model represented as a waterbody.
+Every catchment of degree 2 will have a flow path that has an association with an upstream and downstream extent of a hydrodynamic model represented as a waterbody.

 **Data**
 Single valued catchment properties that correspond to catchment area.

 ## Nexus:
 All nexuses must be of degree 2 or more.
-A nexus can receive flow from one or more catchment and contribute it to one or more catchments or waterbodies.
+A nexus can receive flow from one or more catchment and contribute it to one or more catchments.

 **Data**
-An edge list between nexuses in the catchment graph and nexuses in a hydrodynamic model graph.
+An edge list between nexuses in the catchment graph.
 Edge list not required if shared nexus IDs are used.

 ## Waterbodies
 Waterbodies either reside over (rivers and floodplains) or break apart the catchment area coverage (large lakes).
 Flow can be passed from catchments to waterbodies at nexuses.